ChrisSantosLang/AiTournament/README.md

 Under `#Constants` you may also find it productive to modify:

- * `filename` to substitute a file specifying fewer (or more) matches.
-When debugging, a smaller file can help speed feedback.
-The code on this repository is set to pull `schedule.csv` from this github repository, but you can modify the code to use a local file instead.
+ * `schedule` When debugging, a smaller file can help speed feedback.
+The code on this repository is set to pull `schedule.csv` from this github repository, but you can replace the url with the path to a local file instead.
  * `rounds` (default `20`) to explore the impacts of greater/lesser iteration
  * `resources` (default `["A", "B", "C", "D", "E"]`) perhaps to make resources even more scarce
  * `num_players` (default `6`) if using a file specifying matches for a different number of players